psal/anonymouth/README.md

 * `./anonymouth/jsan_resources/corpora/drexel_1`
 * `./anonymouth/jsan_resources/enron_demo`

 Though we included corpi, you are more than welcome to use any other corpus you may have.
-It is recommended to use many different combinations of authors so you can get the best posisble picture of where your document stands anonymously with respect to others.
+It is recommended to use many different combinations of authors so you can get the best possible picture of where your document stands anonymously with respect to others.

 Anonymouth also needs the following jars in the lib directory (everything should already be included):